databhishek/databhishek.github.io/_posts/2015-08-15-revolution.md

 ---
 layout: post
-title: The Revolution
+title: The Revolution (Poem)
+excerpt: A porm about war, soldiers and revolution.
 ---
 We were the oppressed.

 Thrown by the society, a mere fragment of broken glass shattered by the hopeless world.
 In a mere blink of the eyes, we vanished, torn and undone.